Deploy Fano application inside Docker container

 .

-We also tells Apache to include any additional configurations in httpd-vhosts.conf
+We also tell Apache to include any additional configurations in the httpd-vhosts.conf

 configuration.